blok-ui/blok.core/readme.md

 ### Setup

 In addition to all the above features, Components also have a `setup` method you can implement if you need to. `setup` will be run once, **after** the Component has been mounted.
 This is a great place to initialize some external dependency, do something complex with the real DOM (using `getPrimitive`) or to enqueue some cleanup functions (via `addDisposable`).

-> Todo: More on all that soon!
+Setup is also run in an ownership context, so you can safely create `Observables` and similar objects there.

 ## Models and Objects